 What, in other words, is Nathan Coppedge's claim to being a god?

 The simplest claim is Nathan's idea that he was Pippin of William Tell fame.

 In Jewish Theology, 'pippin' may be a divine name, because God is the first dimension of reality.

-He believes Pippin died in 1515, 101 years before Harvard was founded (although most claim the
+He believes Pippin's most significant year was in 1515, 101 years before Harvard was founded (although most

 He also believes that Pippin lived three years in three days, recommending a trinity symbol.